RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Abstract

 \section{Abstract}

-Most multi-modal knowledge graph completion (MMKGC) models use one embedding scorer to do both retrieval over the full entity set and final decision making.
+Most multi-modal knowledge graph completion (MMKGC) models use one embedding scorer to conduct both retrieval over the full entity set and final link prediction.
 We argue that this coupling is a core bottleneck: global high-recall search and local fine-grained disambiguation require different inductive biases.
-Therefore, we propose a \textbf{R}etrieval-\textbf{A}ugmented \textbf{D}iscrete \textbf{D}iffusion (RADD) framework to decouple retrieve and reranking for MMKGC.
-A relation-aware multimodal KGE retriever serves as both global retriever and distillation teacher, while a conditional discrete denoiser performs shortlist-level entity-identity generation for reranking.
+Therefore, we propose a \textbf{R}etrieval-\textbf{A}ugmented \textbf{D}iscrete \textbf{D}iffusion (RADD) framework to decouple retrieval and reranking for MMKGC.
+A relation-aware multimodal knowledge graph embedding (KGE) retriever serves as both global retriever and distillation teacher, while a conditional discrete denoiser performs shortlist-level entity-identity generation for reranking.
 Training combines KGE supervision, denoising cross-entropy, and temperature-scaled distillation from the retriever to the denoiser.
-At inference, the designed Diff-Rerank first forms a top-$K$ shortlist with the retriever and then reranks it with the denoiser, ensuring that recall is a strict prerequisite for precision.
-Experiments on three MMKGC benchmarks show that RADD achieves the best performance and consistent gains over strong unimodal, multimodal, and LLM-based baselines, while ablations further verify the contribution of each component.
+At inference, the designed Diff-Rerank first forms a top-$K$ shortlist with the retriever and then reranks it with the denoiser, ensuring that recall is a strict requirement for precision.
+Experiments on three MMKGC benchmarks show that RADD achieves the best performance and consistent gains over strong unimodal, multimodal, and LLM-based baselines, while ablations further verify each component's~\mbox{contribution}.